Assignments

 - Meld Compare text files.

-Homework04: (complete by Monday April 15, 2024)
+Homework04: (complete by Monday April 20, 2025)

-Using a Quarto Notebook produce your output from running the code from the book in Chapter 8.
+Using two Quarto Notebook produce your output from running the code from the book in Chapter 8.
 Render the .qmd files to either Lastname_Firstname_Stat652_hw4.docx or .pdf.
 Use your own last name and first name in the filename.
 At the top of your first page you should include Name, Class, Section, and homework assignment.

 ---